Robert Morris (financier): Final years

-One of the few assets Morris had left to him was his father's old worn out gold watch which he had inherited at the start of his career; Morris managed to leave this timepiece in his Will to his son Robert Jr. Morris died on May 8, 1806, in Philadelphia.
+One of the few assets Morris had left was his father's old worn out gold watch which he had inherited at the start of his career; Morris managed to leave this timepiece in his will to his son Robert Jr. Morris died on May 8, 1806, in Philadelphia.
 No public ceremonies marked his death.
 He was buried in the churchyard of Christ Church.

 Legacy

 Historical reputation

 Biographer Charles Rappleye writes that Morris "was too rich to be a folk hero, and the ultimate failure of his personal fortune robbed him of any Midas-like mystique."
 Some historians have largely ignored Morris's role in founding the United States, while others regard him as the leader of a conservative, anti-democratic faction of the Founding Fathers.
 Robert E. Wright and David J. Cowen describe Morris as a "fallen angel" who "almost single-handedly financed the final years" of the American Revolution before falling into "ignominy" for defaulting on his debts.
 Historian William Hogeland writes "given his seminal performance to victory in the Revolution, as well as to forming the nation, Robert Morris isn't as well known by Americans as he ought to be."